gharnett/the-log-book/README.md

 Maybe the functional style would clarify that.
 I think it did that and more.

-The first entry here, updnLog is the result.
+The entry updnLog is the result.
 I had to really think about what the loopy algorithm was doing.
 It may need a short article explaining why it works beyond the comments in the script.

 As a check on the clarity of the algorithm, I made a tiny number of changes (mainly / -> - and 1 -> 0) to turn it into a dividing algorithm,